oneinfra/oneinfra/docs/DESIGN.md

   * Both CLI and these set of controllers should rely on the same API's (custom resources) to drive the reconciliation process
 * Operating System agnostic

+# Non-goals

+* Create or manage infrastructure in any way
+* Upgrade clusters
+* Perform any kind of worker node management
+  * The only exception is the joining process for setting up the VPN client

 # Components